Table of Contents

 Causes Gynecomastia

 Gynecomastia is usually a harmless condition.
 It occurs in many different causes of hormone changes.
-These hormones are changes in levels of the female estrogen hormone and the male testosterone hormone.
-But some other things can be caused for it.
+These hormones are changes in levels of the female and male testosterone hormones.
+But some other things can be caused by it.

-Gynecomastia can also be a side effect of certain medicines, such as antidepressants, chemotherapy, antibiotics, prostate cancer medicines, ulcer, or cardiovascular medicines.
-Drugs can main cause it, such as heroin, marijuana, etc.
+Gynecomastia can also be a side effect of certain medicines, such as antidepressants, chemotherapy, antibiotics, prostate cancer medicines, ulcers, or cardiovascular medicines.
+Drugs can mainly cause it, such as heroin, marijuana, etc.

-Sometimes newborn babies may have a short-term Gynecomastia because a mother’s estrogen stays in a baby’s blood for some time after birth.
+Sometimes newborn babies may have short-term Gynecomastia because a mother’s estrogen stays in a baby’s blood for some time after birth.
 But you could not like Gynecomastia to breast cancer.
-Because rare the men get breast cancer.
+Because rare that men get breast cancer.

 How can Gynecomastia diagnosed?

-The diagnosis of Gynecomastia is based on physical symptoms, medical, history breast exam, and medical review.
+The diagnosis of Gynecomastia is based on physical symptoms, medical history, breast exam, and medical review.
 Breast pain and swelling are common symptoms.
-Sometimes a hard rubbery clot of tissue located beneath the nipple area is felt during the exam.
+Sometimes a hard rubbery clot of tissue beneath the nipple area is felt during the exam.
 The disk is easily moveable within the breast tissue.

-Your doctor will review all of your supplements, herbal product, and medications that you take.
-Also, I will take tests to determine which diseases or conditions are the cause of the Gynecomastia.
+Your doctor will review all of your supplements, herbal products, and medications that you take.
+Also, I will take tests to determine which diseases or conditions cause Gynecomastia.
 Doctors take these breast tests to rule out breast cancer.
 Your doctor may also take blood tests to examine your hormone levels.

 Gynecomastia Complications